MusicBoxProject/raspberry-service/README.md

-# raseberry-service
+# raspberry-service

-A systemd service that monitor a Kinto bucket to sync config updates.
+A Kinto plugin to start/stop playing a playlist on MPD.